Dalian of Acasia Flowers

-Dalian of Acasia Flowers (in アカシヤの大連, literally "Dairen of Acasia") is a novel written by a Japanese author, Takayuki Kiyooka.
+Dalian of Acasia Flowers (in アカシヤの大連, literally "Dairen of Acasia") is a novel written by Japanese author Takayuki Kiyooka.
 It is about a youth and his life in Dalian, China, when it was Japan's leased territory.

-Written in 1965, it won Kiyooka an Akutagawa Prize in 1969.
-He wrote this story against a Dalian background, when his first wife, whom he had married in Dalian, died.
+Written in 1965, it won an Akutagawa Prize in 1969.
+Kiyooka wrote this story against a Dalian background, when his first wife, whom he had married in Dalian, died.
 He also wrote many other stories about Dalian.